Want to get the best from your team and retain your top talent? Here are 22 simple ways to motivate your team, 16 of which are essentially free!

 Identity— how they see themselves: Zappos employees sees themselves in a special way.
 It’s clear to me every time I order from them over the phone.
 The more you can get your team to identify with your company, to see their work as part of who they are, the more committed they will be and the happier they’ll be working with you.
 So help shape how your team members see themselves.

 David Finkel, Successful Entrepreneur and Wall Street Journal Bestselling Author

 David Finkel is co-author of Scale: Seven Proven Principles to Grow Your Business and Get Your Life Back (written with Priceline.com co-founder Jeff Hoffman), and a respected business thinker.
-The author of 11 business books, Finkel's weekly business owner e-letter is read by 100,000 business owners around the world.
+The author of 11 business books including the current best seller Build a Business, Not a Job, Finkel's weekly business owner e-letter is read by 100,000 business owners around the world.
 Finkel is the CEO of Maui Mastermind, a business coaching company.
 Over the past 20 years, Finkel and the other Maui coaches have personally scaled and sold more than $2 billion worth of businesses.